-Maggie Taylor joined the Walton Choral Department as half-time assistant director in 2013 and is now our full-time assistant.
-Ms. Taylor is the Director for our Women’s Concert Choir and Bel Canto.
-Ms. Taylor is a Walton Chorus Alumna who went on to earn her Bachelor’s Degree in Vocal Performance from Samford University.
+Maggie Allyn joined the Walton Choral Department as a half-time assistant director in 2013 and is now our full-time assistant.
+Mrs. Allyn is the Director of our Women’s Concert Choir and Bel Canto.
+Mrs. Allyn is a Walton Chorus Alumna who went on to earn her Bachelor’s Degree in Vocal Performance from Samford University.

-Through her work with Act3 and Musical Theatre Workshop (MTW) over the past three years, Ms. Taylor has produced and directed kids/junior musicals such as Annie (Act3), Beauty and the Beast (Act3), Dear Edwina (MTW), Honk (MTW), Winnie the Pooh (Act3), The Little Mermaid (Act3), 101 Dalmatians (Act3/MTW), Jungle Book (Act3), Sleeping Beauty (Act3) and Aladdin (Act3).
-In addition to shows, intensive workshops and summer camp, she also works to develop and expand Act3’s Arts Academy which opens its doors to over 100 children each week.
+Through her work with Act3 and Musical Theatre Workshop (MTW) over the past three years, Mrs. Allyn has produced and directed kids/junior musicals such as Annie (Act3), Beauty and the Beast (Act3), Dear Edwina (MTW), Honk (MTW), Winnie the Pooh (Act3), The Little Mermaid (Act3), 101 Dalmatians (Act3/MTW), Jungle Book (Act3), Sleeping Beauty (Act3) and Aladdin (Act3).
+In addition to shows, intensive workshops, and summer camp, she also works to develop and expand Act3’s Arts Academy which opens its doors to over 100 children each week.